Phlox hoodii (Moss Phlox) - photos and description

 Origin: Native.

-When and where photographed: Above photos were taken April 23rd, and June 30th, hillside of the Qu'Appelle Valley, 30 km north of our home in Regina, SK, May 6th prairie hillside in the Cypress Hills about 450 km south west of Regina, SK, May 12th, prairie hillside, Big Muddy, about 150 km south of Regina, and May 17th and 18th on a rocky slope in the Buffalo Grass Eco Reserve 200 km south east of Regina, SK.
+When and where photographed: Above photos were taken April 23rd, and June 30th, hillside of the Qu'Appelle Valley, 30 km north of our home in Regina, SK, May 5th prairie hillside of the Qu'Appelle Valley, 80 km west of Regina, SK, May 6th prairie hillside in the Cypress Hills about 450 km south west of Regina, SK, May 12th, prairie hillside, Big Muddy, about 150 km south of Regina, and May 17th and 18th on a rocky slope in the Buffalo Grass Eco Reserve 200 km south east of Regina, SK.